Fibonacci Trading Strategies

 Fibonacci Levels Trading

-Fibonacci levels (lines) are used both as a standalone indicator and as a part of Professional Trading strategies based on other indicators.
+Fibonacci levels (lines) are used both as a standalone indicator and as a part of online trading strategies based on other indicators.
 One of the easiest ways to open an order with Fibonacci levels is to set a pending order at breaking through 100 level after retracement.

 In order to do this, you need to stretch the Fibonacci grid after formation of a trend wave from the endpoint extremum to the trend’s startpoint extremum.